 - The existence and severity of blockages in the coronary arteries

-- How well the main pumping chamber of the heart is working
+- How well the heart is working

 - The condition of the heart valves